What’s the plan for the marathon relay if there is hazardous weather?

 Who decides which runner will complete the more difficult 6.2-mile leg?
 And is there an order our team has to run in?

 Your team should designate which one of your five team members will run the 6.2-mile leg.
 The 6.2-mile leg is not only longer but is more challenging and must be run last.
-The relay will run with staggered start times so all runners will be on the course by 9:00am.
+The relay will run with staggered start times so all runners will be on the course at the beginning of the race.

 What time do we run?